-- 1. A minimum of a 10th grade in all areas of the Diagnostic Test. - 2.
+- 1. Pass Reading and Writing portion all areas of the College Success Test. - 2.
 A minimum SAT score of 880 and ACT 19. - 3.
 Interview with the Department or Division Head. - 4.
-Two letters of recommendation. - 5.
-Students must maintain at least a C average throughout the entire program. - 6.
-Students need to pass with at least a C all core courses and complete the required 40 observation hours. - 7.
+Students must maintain at least a C average throughout the entire program. - 5.
+Students need to pass with at least a C all core courses and complete the required 40 observation hours. - 6.
 Students that fail more than one Education course will not be maintained in the program.